Content Smarty Functions

 order_by | date_created or title or views or relevance | date_created | The name of the field by which the Content should be ordered when returning the recordset. | No | title |

-order_by_ascending | false | true | false | If set to 'true', then the content items are returned in Ascending order, otherwise they are returned in Descending order.
-In combination with the default value set for the "order_by" parameter, this method will return content items in descending date order, delivering the most recently created items first by default.
-Please note that if "order_by" parameter is set to "relevance", "order_by_ascending" parameter will have no effect. | No | true |
+order_by_ascending | false | true | false | If set to 'true', then the content items are returned in Ascending order, otherwise they are returned in Descending order. | No | true |

 Data Returned